ChengxiCC/ChengxiCC.github.io/_pages/about.md

 - **Federated Learning**
 - **Signal Processing**
 - **Information Theory**

-I am passionate about advancing knowledge and developing innovative solutions in these fields.
 Thank you for visiting my page!
 Feel free to explore my work or reach out for collaboration.